bobermilk/etterna2osu/readme.md

 2. Unzip the contents into a folder
 3. Double click on etterna2osu.exe

-Note: if you encounter the msvcr100.dll missing error message when you start conversions, download vcredist_x86.exe from [microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=26999) and restart etterna2osu

 ## Option 2: Run from source
 1. Install latest python from [python releases](https://www.python.org/downloads/)
 2. Open command prompt